coff33ninja/AI-discord/README.md

         • weather: 5 times

 User: !subscribe daily_fact
-Coffee: ✅ Fine!
+Akino: ✅ Fine!
 You're now subscribed to daily facts.
 Don't expect me to be excited about it!
 ```

 ## 🔑 API Keys Setup